songster-sa/aws-developer-associate-notes/readme.md

 - **Hooks - defines actions to be done at specific points in the deployment lifecyle**
     - application start vs validate service
     - before allow traffic vs allow traffic vs after allow traffic
+- canary vs linear deployment - both can shift traffic in parts - but later uses only version

 ## Cloud Watch - monitoring and logs
 - **monitors performance of resources and reports metrics**